alex-ball/bathbib/biblatex/README.md

 ## Installation

+The files you need are included in the zip archive available from [GitHub].
+If you use the zip archive from [CTAN], you will need to run `luatex biblatex-bath.dtx` to generate them.

 You can use this style simply by copying all the `.bbx`, `.cbx`, `.dbx` and `.lbx` files into your working directory, that is, the directory holding the main `.tex` file for your document.
 If you want the style to be available for